VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 To install the AstroDX Collection Genre Reorganizer, follow these steps:

 1. DOwnload whole project (Code > DOwnload Zip): this will most like be more updated than release executable
-   - OR use a latest release executable

 ## Usage

 To use the AstroDX Collection Genre Reorganizer, follow these steps:

-1. execute main.py in your command line or the executable
+1. execute main.py in your command line
 2. follow on console instructions

 [1] Check folders only for GENRE grouping